- 2 Bedrooms

 How to Save Money on Your Rental

-Seasoned Morehead City vacationers have identified a handful of tips and tricks throughout the years with regards to renting rental properties, however many newcomers will be happy to learn that many of these "tricks" are in plain sight, if you know where they should search.
+Seasoned Morehead City vacationers have figured out a few tips and tricks throughout the years when it comes to renting vacation rentals, however many newcomers will be delighted to learn that many of these "tips" are in plain sight, if you understand where to search.

-Do you think "Affordable and In Just the Right Spot" is the best rental for your next visit?
-Look over this check list to ensure it fits all of your needs.
+Do you believe "Affordable and In Just the Right Spot" is the best rental property for your next visit?
+Read through this checklist to make sure it fits your needs.

 How Many Beds?